 - The program uses a “cohort model,” students go through advanced social work courses as a group.

 - Students complete two internships (400 hours) during their senior year, gaining “real world” practice experiences.

-- UAFS’s BSW Program was awarded its second year candidacy status for accreditation by the Council on Social Work Education.
+- UAFS's BSW Program is fully accredited by the Council on Social Work Education.

 Graduates are employed with: